jose-zothner-meyer/hangman100/README.md

     - Example: `handle_correct_guess` handles the logic for a correct guess, `handle_incorrect_guess` takes care of the logic for an incorrect guess, and `is_valid_guess` validates the guess.

 - **Access Modifiers**:
-    - Made helper methods private (using a single underscore: **_**) to indicate that they are intended for internal use within the class.
+    - Made helper methods private (using a single underscore: **_**&nbsp;) to indicate that they are intended for internal use within the class.
     - These methods are intended for internal use within the **Hangman class** and should not be accessed directly from outside the class.

 - **Minimal use of `self`**: